TosbackCgusBridge-Bot/CGUs-versions/Onestopplus/Privacy Policy.md

 Yes.
 We may provide certain services that are available to you via your mobile phone or other mobile device if you have subscribed to them by downloading the application to your device, including the ability to use your mobile device to receive and reply to messages from one of our Brands ("text alerts"), and access certain other features (collectively the "Mobile Services").
 The following terms apply, in addition to and as part of the Terms of Use and Privacy Policy, to users of the Mobile Services managed by our Brands.

 *   For our Brands that offer Mobile Services, you must sign up for services (opt in) individually for each brand.
-*   Although we may not charge you for these Mobile Services, your mobile carrierâs normal messaging, data, and other rates and fees will still apply to your use of the Mobile Services.
+*   Although we may not charge you for these Mobile Services, your mobile carrier‘s normal messaging, data, and other rates and fees will still apply to your use of the Mobile Services.
 *   Downloading, installing, or using certain Mobile Services may be prohibited or restricted by your mobile carrier, and not all Mobile Services may work with all carriers or devices.
 *   You are responsible for checking with your mobile carrier to determine if the Mobile Services are available for your mobile devices, what restrictions, if any, may be applicable to your use of the Mobile Services, and how much they will cost you.
 *   By using the Mobile Services, you agree that we may communicate with you by SMS, MMS, or other electronic means to your mobile device and that certain information about your usage of the Mobile Services may be communicated to us.